 Biography

-Previously David was the founding Director General of the FIA Foundation from 2001 to 2013.
+Previously David was the Executive President of the Towards Zero Foundation (which hosted Global NCAP until 2025).
+From 2001 to 2013 David was the founding Director General of the FIA Foundation.
 This was established as an independent UK charity with an endowment of $300 million from the Federation Internationale de l’Automobile (FIA) and is one of the world’s largest philanthropies promoting safe and sustainable transport.
 He has also served in a wide range of related roles including:

 • Secretary of the Commission for Global Road Safety (2006-2015), chaired by Lord Roberston of Port Ellen, which was instrumental in the establishment of the first United Nations Decade of Action for Road Safety (2011-2020).